Courtney & Haylee's Dawn-to-Dusk Elopement at Agate Beach Lodge

 Two outfits, one incredibly cohesive vision.
 Two completely different looks — casual morning, formal evening — and they somehow both worked and also worked together.
 Committing to a color story (black and white, all day) was such a good move.
 It photographs beautifully, it feels intentional, and it gives the day a visual throughline as the story progresses.
 Choosing neutral tones like this makes the colors of the landscape pop — and lets you stand out.

 The split timeline means a real reset between adventures.
 This sounds small but it matters — having a break built into the day means everyone (including your photographer, hi!) shows up to the evening refreshed.
 You get to change outfits, eat something, take a breath.
-The evening ceremony feels like a second event, a second wave of excitement, instead of hour eight of a continuous day.
+The evening ceremony then feels like a second event, a second wave of excitement, instead of hour eight of a continuous day.

 The team that helped make it happen